 Today, you’re as likely to see Luman dawn-patrolling at the Poles atop a variety of surf craft (from Involvement era logs to retro single-fins) as you are to catch a glimpse of him checking in on the various fermentation tanks in the back of Green Room Brewing’s 3rd Street brewery and taproom.

-Prior to opening Green Room, Luman had spent the previous decade brewing commercially for Southend Brewery in Charleston and Seven Bridges in Jacksonville.
+Prior to opening Green Room, Luman spent the previous decade brewing commercially for Southend Brewery in Charleston and Seven Bridges in Jacksonville.
 When Luman opened up shop in 2011 with partner Mark Stillman, the craft beer boom, which was by then sweeping through big cities across the U.S., was still in its early throes in Northeast Florida.

 “By the time we opened Green Room, I had been brewing for about 10 years and really just wanted to do something on my own,” Luman remembered.
 “Most of the breweries in Jax were corporately owned and locked into a very narrow brewing mentality.
-I wanted a place were I could experiment with new ideas and basically brew whatever looked fun and fresh at the time.”
+I wanted a place where I could experiment with new ideas and basically brew whatever looked fun and fresh at the time.”

 In hindsight, the timing of Luman’s decision to scratch his entrepreneurial itch certainly seems fortuitous.
-As the popularity of craft beer shows few signs of waning, and breweries proliferate across the region, Green Room remains ever-popular as a cornerstone of Northeast Florida’s local-brew foundation.
+As the popularity of craft beer shows few signs of waning, and breweries proliferate across the region, Green Room remains ever-popular as a cornerstone of Northeast Florida’s local brew foundation.

 And, as if Luman wasn’t busy enough, he and wife Vanessa recently began renovations on a Mayport/Atlantic Beach brewery and taproom called Reve Brewing.